deen24id/sandboxes/README.md

 Here's the list of my React sandboxes.
 The purpose is to have a reproducible exploration into the React ecosystem.
-It is linked to the repo and sandbox:
+It is linked to the repo and sandbox, sorted from oldest to newest (i.e., newest at the bottom):

 1. React 17 without automatic batching. [[repo](https://github.com/artidata/react17-without-automatic-batching)][[sandbox](https://codesandbox.io/s/github/artidata/react17-without-automatic-batching)]
 2. React 18 with automatic batching. [[repo](https://github.com/artidata/react18-with-automatic-batching)][[sandbox](https://codesandbox.io/s/github/artidata/react18-with-automatic-batching)]